skip to content

 00:01:30 - Scott Steinlage

 Awesome, man.
 Yeah, appreciate you coming.
-And I've been.
-Actually, we were just kind of talking about this before we started recording, but I've had your emails coming to my inbox since, like, December of 2020, so back when, you know, Covid started happening and all that.
-And that's kind of when I started to shift more from, like, I have, like, a lot of marketing background and I started to shift towards more of a developer technical kind of role and was getting into JavaScript and things like that.
+Actually, we were just kind of talking about this before we started recording, but I've had your emails coming to my inbox since, like, December of 2020, back when COVID started happening and all that.
+And that's kind of when I started to shift more from, like, I have a lot of marketing background, and I started to shift towards more of a developer, technical kind of role and was getting into JavaScript and things like that.

 00:02:07 - Anthony Campolo

 Yeah.
 For me, I'd heard you come up on many of the podcasts I listened to.
-You're someone who.
-You're very plugged into the whole podcast scene.
-So if you follow JavaScript jabber and shows like that.
-Weren't you a host on JavaScript jabber for a little bit?
+You're someone who's very plugged into the whole podcast scene.
+So if you follow JavaScript Jabber and shows like that, weren't you a host on JavaScript Jabber for a little bit?

 00:02:22 - Chris Ferdinandi